What is the difference between refugees and asylum seekers?

 - Open a new word document in your computer and, without trying to structure or plan your thoughts, list words that describe your immediate reactions and emotions in response to seeing this photo.

-- Using Wordle, create a tag cloud of the descriptive words in your list.
+- Using Word Cloud, create a word cloud of the descriptive words in your list.

-- Combine your finished Wordle with all the other tag clouds in your class, to make one, big class tag cloud of reactions and emotions from the photo.
+- Combine your finished word cloud with all the other word clouds in your class, to make one, big class word cloud of reactions and emotions from the photo.

-- Which words/emotions were the most common among your classmates (these will be the largest words in the class Wordle)?
+- Which words/emotions were the most common among your classmates (these will be the largest words in the class word cloud)?
 Did you have the same or similar words/reactions?

 - Write a short description of the situation of one of the children in the photo.
 Try to imagine where he/she has come from, what is their relationship to other people in the photo, what they have been through to get to this point, and why they might have left their home countries.